OWASP/wstg/document/2-Introduction/README.md

 #### Security Testing During the Integration and Validation Phase: Integrated System Tests and Operation Tests

-The main objective of integrated system tests is to validate the “defense in depth” concept, that is, that the implementation of security controls provides security at different layers.
+The main objective of integrated system tests is to validate the "defense in depth" concept, that is, that the implementation of security controls provides security at different layers.
 For example, the lack of input validation when calling a component integrated with the application is often a factor that can be tested with integration testing.

 The integration system test environment is also the first environment where testers can simulate real attack scenarios as can be potentially executed by a malicious external or internal user of the application.
 Security testing at this level can validate whether vulnerabilities are real and can be exploited by attackers.
 For example, a potential vulnerability found in source code can be rated as high risk because of the exposure to potential malicious users, as well as because of the potential impact (e.g., access to confidential information).

 Real attack scenarios can be tested with both manual testing techniques and penetration testing tools.
 Security tests of this type are also referred to as ethical hacking tests.
 From the security testing perspective, these are risk-driven tests and have the objective of testing the application in the operational environment.
 The target is the application build that is representative of the version of the application being deployed into production.

 Including security testing in the integration and validation phase is critical to identifying vulnerabilities due to integration of components, as well as validating the exposure of such vulnerabilities.
 Application security testing requires a specialized set of skills, including both software and security knowledge, that are not typical of security engineers.
 As a result, organizations are often required to security-train their software developers on ethical hacking techniques, and security assessment procedures and tools.
 A realistic scenario is to develop such resources in-house and document them in security testing guides and procedures that take into account the developer’s security testing knowledge.
-A so called “security test cases cheat sheet or checklist”, for example, can provide simple test cases and attack vectors that can be used by testers to validate exposure to common vulnerabilities such as spoofing, information disclosures, buffer overflows, format strings, SQL injection and XSS injection, XML, SOAP, canonicalization issues, denial of service, and managed code and ActiveX controls (e.g., .NET).
+A so called "security test cases cheat sheet or checklist", for example, can provide simple test cases and attack vectors that can be used by testers to validate exposure to common vulnerabilities such as spoofing, information disclosures, buffer overflows, format strings, SQL injection and XSS injection, XML, SOAP, canonicalization issues, denial of service, and managed code and ActiveX controls (e.g., .NET).
 A first battery of these tests can be performed manually with a very basic knowledge of software security.

 The first objective of security tests might be the validation of a set of minimum security requirements.
 These security test cases might consist of manually forcing the application into error and exceptional states and gathering knowledge from the application behavior.
 For example, SQL injection vulnerabilities can be tested manually by injecting attack vectors through user input, and by checking if SQL exceptions are thrown back to the user.
 The evidence of a SQL exception error might be a manifestation of a vulnerability that can be exploited.